Trigger types

 - HMAC-SHA256 of

-- Hex-encode the result
+<timestamp>.<raw-body>using your secret - Hex-encode the result

 - Send as header:

-X-Spojit-Signature: t=<timestamp>,v1=<hex>
+X-Spojit-Signature: t=<timestamp>,v1=<hex> - Optional:

-X-Spojit-Event-Id: <unique-id> for deduplication.
+X-Spojit-Event-Id: <unique-id>for deduplication.

 Shopify

 In your Shopify admin: Settings → Notifications → Webhooks.
-Each webhook subscription has a signing secret you can reveal — paste it when creating the connection.
+Each webhook subscription has a signing secret you can reveal; paste it when creating the connection.
+Spojit verifiesX-Shopify-Hmac-Sha256 (base64-encoded HMAC-SHA256 of the raw body).
+Deduplication uses Shopify’s X-Shopify-Webhook-Id header.

 Provider docs: Shopify webhooks configuration.